Unboxed-Software/solana-course/content/anchor-frontend.md

   .rpc()
 ```

+In the previous lesson we used the Anchor `MethodsBuilder` to test the program.
+You can interact with your program through a frontend the same way as in the tests.
+This means once you've written your tests, you can reference them when setting up a frontend.

-In this lesson we will go over how to invoke an Anchor program from a frontend.
+In this lesson we will go over how to invoke an Anchor program from the client.
 We’ll use `@project-serum/anchor`, a TypeScript client for Anchor programs, which includes everything we’ll need to interact with a program from the client.

 ## Anchor Setup

 Before we can interact with a program using a frontend, we’ll need to create an Anchor `Program` object.
 The `Program` object provides a custom API to interact with a specific program by combining a program `IDL` and `Provider`.
+Note that in the tests, Anchor completes this setup by default.

 To create the `Program` object, we’ll need the following: